 - Will the site include a blog?
 Articles?
 Videos?

 - How often will the site be updated or changed?
 Should you get a site that you can update yourself?
-If you don’t make your own updates, you’ll have to pay someone every time a small change is made.
+If you don’t make your own updates, you might want to hire a website manager to handle it for you.
 Also, remember that the more frequently you update your site, the better your search engine rank will be.

 Step Three: Image and Branding